Akul Balaji: Early and personal life

 Originally from a small town called Rly.
 Kodur in Andhra Pradesh, Akul Balaji was born on 23 February 1979.
 After moving to Bangalore at age 16, he trained in Bharathanatyam under Smt.
 Usha Datar and later joined "Natya STEM Dance Kampni", headed by Madhu Nataraj as a contemporary dancer and learned Kathak from Guru Smt.
 Dr. Maya Rao.
-He has also dabbled in theater in Director Pawan Kumar's adaptation of Badal Sarkar's Evam Inderjit in 2004.
+He also dabbled in theater in Director Pawan Kumar's adaptation of Badal Sarkar's Evam Inderjit in 2004.
 He has also done an advance acting workshop under Mahesh Dattani.
-Akul Balaji married in 2008.
+Akul Balaji married his wife Jyothi Akul in 2008.
 The couple have a son.
-His name is Krishaan Nag Akul.